SolarLune/resolv/readme.md

     // Create one rectangle - we'll say this one represents our player. playerRect = resolv.NewRectangle(40, 40, 16, 16)

-    // Note that we don't have to add the Player Rectangle to the Space; this is only if we want it
+    // Note that we don't HAVE to add the Player Rectangle to the Space; this is only if we want it
     // to also be checked for collision testing and resolution within the Space by other Shapes. space.AddShape(playerRect)